ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 ![UML activity diagram illustrating the user journey of an authorized user in _Chirp!_](Images/user_activity_authorized.png)

-To keep this diagram simple and readable, the action “_Return to current page_” represents that, after completing an activity, the user is returned to the page they were previously viewing.
+To keep this diagram simple and readable, the action _“Return to current page”_ represents that, after completing an activity, the user is returned to the page they were previously viewing.
 For example, if a user posts a cheep while viewing their own timeline, they will either stay or return to their own timeline once the action is done.